nxt-insurance/nxt_state_machine/README.md

   on_error!
 CustomError from: any_state, to: :approved do |error, transition|
     # You can still handle the defused Error if you want to
+    # You should probably reload your model here to not accidentally save changes that
+    # were made to the model during the transition before a non defused error was raised
+    article.reload
+    # The error callback does not run inside the transaction.
+No more strings attached here.
+    # You can now persist changes to your model again.
+    article.update!(error: error.message)
   end
 end
 ```